 The most severe symptoms (i.e tinnitus or memory loss) should be the first to clear up, if they do not recede after just a few days you should get in touch with your GP.
 If your child has whiplash and exhibits these symptoms then you take them to A&E at once.

-Needless to say these symptoms will likely cause you difficulty going about your day to day activities and probably force you to take time off work until you have recovered.
+Needless to say, these symptoms will likely cause you difficulty going about your day to day activities and probably force you to take time off work until you have recovered.
 You can find more medical information about how whiplash injuries occur, what they do to the body and how to treat them here.
 For more detailed and useful information about how we can deal with whiplash personal injury claims, go to this page.

 There are specific symptoms to look out for which can be proof you have a whiplash injury.
 Proving whether or not someone really has manifested these symptoms is how you can tell if someone is faking whiplash.
-These are the things which a doctor will be looking for as part of diagnosing whether or not you have a case of whiplash.
+These are the things that a doctor will be looking for as part of diagnosing whether or not you have a case of whiplash.

 - Tenderness in certain spots on the neck

 - Soreness in the neck which grows more severe when you try to turn your head